Green Point Common

 Green Point Common, is a park in Green Point, Cape Town, in South Africa, where numerous playing fields and a golf course are situated.
 The Green Point Urban Park & Biodiversity Garden is just behind Mouille Point and has an entrance on Bay Road.

+The Green Point Park is open from 09:00-19:00, Monday to Sunday, and is free to access.